 And why do communities contribute to an overall better customer experience?
-In Jay Baer’s recent book, “Hug Your Haters,” he found that customer advocacy increases 16% when complaints are addressed.
-And, when negative reviews are not addressed, advocacy declines an average of 37%.
+In Jay Baer’s recent book, “Hug Your Haters,” he found that customer advocacy increases 16 percent when complaints are addressed.
+And, when negative reviews are not addressed, advocacy declines an average of 37 percent.

 Don’t just use the community to benefit your organization -- there needs to be something in it for your customers, too.
 Otherwise, why would they log in and interact?

 Use your community to create the best customer experience possible for everyone who interacts with your organization.
 You and your competitors may look very similar on paper, but your constituents are certainly different -- and you want your community to be a good differentiator.